 You can select the Minimum or Maximum configurations rather than the User Defined defaults.
 You can customize all settings in User Defined mode.
 If your OS supports power management, configure it there.
-You can also set a date and time for the system to turn on or wake up.
+You can also set a date and time for the system to turn on or wake up and other wake up features.